KennethWeiss/MathFluency/README.md

 Go up for more info
 I started with creating the Problem model and setting up the assignment system.
 Next, I would like to build the practice mode interface and implement progress tracking.

+I'm trying to think of a better way to have students practice problems they are struggling with.
+I am think of creating a table that tracks problem areas this becomes a review diagnostic tool.